The bonus years are upon me

 I’m Rachel McAlpine, a writer living in Wellington, New Zealand, born in Christchurch in 1940.

 My age is of special fascination to me at present, I’m not sure why.
-In February 2016 I turned 76, although I don’t look it in my photo, do I?
+In February 2015 I turned 75.
+I used to think of life after 70 as a sort of misty holiday.

 And then the penny dropped.
 What if we live well into our 90s, as predicted?
 That changes everything.
 A huge chunk of time still lies ahead, waiting to be lived, used, and relished.
 Do I fancy 20 years in a rocking chair?
 Blimey, I’ve still got enough time to qualify as a neurosurgeon!
 But I don’t want to be a neurosurgeon… so what shape do I want these precious years to take?

 My inner Sergeant-Major has permitted me to stop all that self-examination and self-improvement.
 But I’m full-on committed to understanding ageism, and if possible stamping it out — for all our sakes, young and old.
-Wish me luck?

 Type “boot camp” to search for blog posts about the boot camp

 - They’re in a jumble.
 They’re not in order.
 (It’s a blog, huh?)